They Might Be Giants (film): Plot

 Joanne Woodward and George C. Scott in They Might Be Giants.

 Justin Playfair is an eminent judge who retreats into fantasy after his wife's death, imagining himself to be Sherlock Holmes, the legendary fictional detective.
-Complete with deerstalker hat, pipe and violin, he spends his days in a homemade criminal laboratory obsessing over plots hatched by his (Holmes's) archenemy, Professor Moriarty, and pursuing clues throughout the city.
+Complete with deerstalker hat, pipe and violin, he spends his days in a homemade criminal laboratory obsessing over plots hatched by his (Holmes's) archenemy Professor Moriarty, and pursuing clues throughout the city.

 Justin's brother Blevins tries to commit Justin to a mental institution run by his friend Dr. Strauss so he can get power of attorney and control Justin's finances.
 The criminal to whom Blevins owes money is more than willing to get it by killing Justin so Blevins can inherit.

 Psychiatrist Dr. Mildred Watson's signature is needed on the commitment papers.
 She insists on doing a proper interview and is immediately fascinated by Justin, who demonstrates a knack for what Holmes describes as "deduction" (technically better categorized as abductive reasoning) as well as for hand-to-hand combat.
 He walks out of the institution during the ensuing confusion, and Watson comes to his home to attempt treatment.
 Justin is initially dismissive of Watson's attempts to psychoanalyze him.
-He knows Justin Playfair, who tried to make the world the kind of place it might have been and went mad.
+He knows of Justin Playfair, who tried to make the world the kind of place it might have been and went mad.
 “I am not that man,” he declares, and tests his logic on her with a scathing analysis of her lonely life, down to the fact that her suit is 10 years old.
-But when he hears her name, he enthusiastically incorporates her into his life as Doctor Watson, the sidekick to his Holmes.
+But when he hears her name, he enthusiastically incorporates her into his life as Dr. John Watson, the sidekick to his Holmes.
 Watson accepts the role of “chronicler”.

 They begin an enigmatic quest for Moriarty, following all manner of bizarre and (to Watson) unintelligible clues and encountering a rich tapestry of people in assorted urban situations.
 Eventually he takes her to Wilbur Peabody, who thinks Dr. Watson is deluded until she identifies herself.
 He has known Justin for more than 30 years.
 She leaves Justin there.